Skip to main content

 Product

-Main product sheet model with fields:
+Main product model with fields:

 • id: UUID

-• application: UUID
+• application: Application (nested object)

 • network: str (network enum value)